-Let me tell you about a lady who is my “successful aging” role model.
+Let me being by telling you about a lady who is my “successful aging” role model.
 Her name was Ellie.

 My “Successfully Aging” Role Model